ebcfr/retro/doc/retro.md

 	>A[[1,2],[1,2]]

+is the upper left 2x2 submatrix of A.

+Note that

+	>A[[1,2],[1,2]]=[6,7;8,9]

+is also a legal assignment

-is the upper left 2x2 submatrix of A. If a row or column does not exist, it is simply neglected.
+If a row or column does not exist, it is simply neglected.
 Thus, if A is a 4x4 matrix, then A[[4,7],[4,7]] results in the value A[4,4].

 A special thing is A[1], which gives the first row of A. To be precise, if only one index is present, then the second index is assumed to be ":".
 A ":" indicates all rows or columns; i.e., A[:,1] is the first column of A, and A[:,:] is A itself.

 Another example:

 	>v=[-1,-2,-3,-4,-5]; v[[5,4,3,2,1,1]]

 gives the vector [-5,-4,-3,-2,-1,-1].

 If A is a 4x4 matrix, then A[[2,1]] gives a 2x4 matrix, which consists of the second row of A on top of the first row.
 Note, that there may be a 0xN or Nx0 matrix.

 For compatibility reasons, the square brackets can be replaced by round brackets.
 Thus, A(1,1) is the same thing as A[1,1].
 But